edwin-pan/MetaHDR/README.md

 ```

 ## Running the Demo
 The demo code provided runs MetaHDR on any LDR image input.
+We have provided a sample scene input directory at `./scene_demo`.
+LDR images need to be placed in `./scene_demo/LDR/` and the corresponding HDR labels should go to `./scene_demo/HDR/`.

 To run the demo,

 ```
 python3 demo.py --input_folder ./scene_demo --output_folder ./scene_demo/output
 ```

+A new directory at `./scene_demo/output/` will contain the output HDR image.

 ## Running the Evaluation
 Make sure that data is downloaded and formatted correctly (see `data.md`).